ifiknew/vscode-umi/README.md

-# vscode-umi
-vscode extension for umi
+# vscode extension for umi
+To support some language features for umi.

+## features
+[] dispatch snapshot
+[] autocomplete action for dispatch